lsseong/tutorial_ethereum/rho_technical_paper.md

 ## Ecommerce Website

 ## Appendix - Development Tools
-### Truffle
-Truffle is a development environment, testing framework and asset pipeline for Ethereum
+Truffle - a development environment, testing framework and asset pipeline for Ethereum MetaMask - an Ethereum Browser